Wiki Tag: Folktale

 Princess Glory

-Princess GlorySee also: List of Folktales Princess Glory Princess Glory is a japanese folktale which can be found in the Shintōshū, this document coming form the 14th Century giving tales of various gods.
+Princess GlorySee also: List of Folktales Princess Glory Princess Glory is a japanese folktale which can be found in the Shintōshū, this document coming form the 14th Century giving tales of various kami.
 The story is set during the reign of Emperor Yuryaku, the 21st Emperor from the Kofun Period and[...]

 The New Years Eve Visitor